Skip to content

 Info

-• All others attributes (default, enums, pattern, ....) are left unchanged.
+• Other attributes (default, enum, pattern, etc.) remain unchanged.

 Warning

-For the remaining of this manuel, we will use the KuboCD schema.
+For the remainder of this manual, we will use the simplified KuboCD schema format.